-While still undertaken, these efforts were impacted by COVID19 in terms of the frequency and quality of the interactions.
+While still undertaken, the desire by community partners to focus on virtual meetings, impacted the frequency and quality of the interactions.
 The City of Fond du Lac participates in the Housing Coalition/Continuum of Care.
 At these monthly meetings, a variety of community partners, including several social service agencies, discuss issues, challenges and opportunities facing their clients.
 This is a conversation that makes the Housing Authority aware of the resources available to their tenants that may help them stay in housing, such as mental health counseling and supportive services.
-In addition, social service agencies learn about the obstacles facing public housing, why public housing may not be readily available and and when units or vouchers available through the Housing Authority.
+In addition, social service agencies learn about the obstacles facing public housing, why public housing may not be readily available and when units or vouchers available through the Housing Authority.

 Coordination between private housing and social service agencies continues to be a challenge.
-The City and Housing Authority continue to particpate in monthly River Park Neighborhood meetings where private landlords attend from time to time.
+The City and Housing Authority continue to participate in monthly River Park Neighborhood meetings where private landlords attend from time to time.
 This creates an opportunity for landlords to share their issues and concerns and for City and Housing Authority staff to educate them on resources available through social service agencies for their tenants.
-However, the best oportunity appears to be the annual landlord training that the City and Housing Authority mutually host each year.
+However, the best opportunity appears to be the annual landlord training that the City and Housing Authority mutually host each year.
 Each year, staff works to identify different speakers and presenters to educate landlords in the private sector about different resources.
 In 2019, the agenda included a Community Partners roundtable to educate the landlords on how various public and nonprofit assistance programs and services work to try to bridge the gap between tenants and landlords and eliminate or reduce stigmas of such programs.
 The City and Housing Authority will continue this initiative and continue to identify a broad range of speakers to enhance coordination between the private housing market and social service agencies.
+City and Housing Authority staff hope to resume the landlord training in PY2023 and will likely revisit the various public and nonprofit assistance programs since the gap of COVID19 and emergence of new funding (Emergency Rental Assistance) have positively and negatively impacted these perceptions.